British occupation zone football championship

 The British occupation zone football championship was an association football competition in the British zone of Allied-occupied Germany after the Second World War.
-Two editions of the tournament were held, in 1947 and 1948, both of which were won by Hamburger SV.
+Two editions of the tournament were held, in 1947 and 1948; both were won by Hamburger SV.

-While attempts were made to stage a German football championship in 1947 efforts failed but, in the following season, a championship was staged with the best two clubs from the British zone championship qualified for the tournament.
+Attempts in 1947 to stage a German football championship failed but, in the following season, a championship was staged with the best two clubs from the British zone championship qualified for the tournament.

 While the 1947 season saw the best teams of regional leagues qualify for the tournament the following edition saw the top four of each of the new Oberliga Nord and Oberliga West take part, qualified through the 1947–48 Oberliga season.

-The competition was held within the British occupation zone which later became part of West Germany, compromising of the federal states of Hamburg, Lower Saxony, North Rhine-Westphalia and Schleswig-Holstein.
+The competition was held within the British occupation zone which later became part of West Germany, comprising the federal states of Hamburg, Lower Saxony, North Rhine-Westphalia and Schleswig-Holstein.
 SV Werder Bremen, based in the Bremen, was located in the US occupation zone but played in the football competitions of the British zone.